MaxyGrosman2010/MaxyGrosman2010/README.md

 ### Im Maximiliano Grosman, also know as MaxyGrosman2010.

 ## I'm
-### A Fullstack developer, who begun gaining interest on learning programming languages at the age of 8.
+### A Junior Fullstack developer, who begun gaining interest on learning programming languages at the age of 8.

 ## I like to
 ### learn more about different languages and the places where i can improve as a developer, particulary i like to work on the Back end